tea-dragon/triplea/README.md

 support for everything less than java 8, use my own coding style, and make arbitrarily large changes or focus mostly on modes that I personally care about.
 It is not intended to replace the original in any capacity (except for maybe a few friends).

+## license -- warning

+This project uses GPL, as that was the license of the project it was forked from.